 We briefly show how the LCUs are derived for $T,V,$ and $U_{loc}$.
 The case of $U_{NL}$ is explained at a high level, with details appearing in \cref{app:U_NL_LCU}.
 Hereafter, we make use of the following conventions.
 We use $\eta:= \eta_{\val}$ to denote the number of valence electrons in the pseudopotential Hamiltonian.
 To make our future discussions more precise, we define the compound index $I=(t, t_j)$ where $t$ indicates the atomic species of the $I$-th ionic core, and $t_j$ enumerate the cores of that type (reading for example as the `third oxygen atom').
 To make the reference to nuclei $I$ more explicit, we may sometimes use $t_I$ and $t_{I,j}$.\\

 \textit{LCU for $T$.} Recall that $T$ is a diagonal operator with entries $\frac{G_p^2}{2}$.
 We rewrite

 and take the binary expansion

-where $\bp_{\omega',s}$ is the $s$-th bit of $\bp_{\omega}$.
+where $p_{\omega',s}$ is the $s$-th bit of $p_{\omega}$.
 Note the signed integer representation, where the $(n_p-1)$-th bit determines the sign of the coordinate.
-One can apply the same trick as in the orthonormal lattice case \cite{su2021fault}, rewriting $\bp_{\omega,r}\bp_{\omega',s}= (1+(-1)^{\bp_{\omega,r}\bp_{\omega',s}+1})/2$.
+One can apply the same trick as in the orthonormal lattice case \cite{su2021fault}, rewriting $p_{\omega,r}p_{\omega',s}= (1+(-1)^{p_{\omega,r}p_{\omega',s}+1})/2$.
 By doing so, we reach the following decomposition: